 With infidelity recovery, it is the utmost importance that the betraying partner listen and validate the concerns of the hurt partner.
-Many conversations become difficult when the hurt partner works to understand the context of the infidelity.
+Many conversations become difficult when the betraying partner does not work to understand the impact of the infidelity.

-In difficult conversations as this, structure the time as a listening session with a short time frame, in which the betraying partner takes the role of the healing presence and that partner only listens, validates and empathizes.
+Experiential Activity: Structure some time as a listening session with a short time frame, in which the betraying partner takes the role of the healing presence and that partner only listens, validates and empathizes.
 The hurt partner take the time to share their concerns, without escalation.
-The betraying partner should BE present in that moment, let their partner's perspective stand, be compassionate and understanding, and empathize with emotional content.
+The betraying partner should BE present in that moment, let their partner's perspective stand, be compassionate and understanding, and empathize with the emotional content.
+Make agreement that you will do this as a couple 5 times.
 Your relationship needs this for recovery.